 According to the Bureau of Labor Statistics, the median wage for dental assistants is $17.30 per hour, accumulating to about $36,000 per year.
 (Most dental assistants work full time.)
 The field is expected to grow 18% in the next 10 years, much faster than average.
 According to a survey of dental assistants performed by US News, there is a lot of upward mobility in the job, as well as flexibility and balance in scheduling.
 However, the job can be stressful because many patients are frightened or don’t want to be there.
 But job satisfaction among dental assistants is high due to the flexibility and possibility for upward movement.

 Those wanting to become dental assistants should take the Fundamentals of Dental Assisting course.
 This course includes 100 hours of classroom instruction as well as some independent observation in a dental office.
-They must also be CPR certified.
-After this course, they receive a certificate of completion.
+You must also be CPR certified.
+After this course, you may take a national certification exam.
 After working in a dental office for 6 months, dental assistants may take the Expanded Functions of Dental Assisting course.
-After finishing those courses, you may take a national certification exam, which can help give you an edge in the job market.
+After finishing those courses and taking their final exams, you will be able to perform additional functions that will give you an edge in the job market.